Mekyle28/tweeter/README.md

 ## Acknowledgments

-This is project was created as part of my learnings at Lighthouse Labs.
-The repository that was the starting off point of this project was created by [Original Author's Name](link-to-original-repo).
+This project was created as part of my learning at Lighthouse Labs.
+The repository that was the starting off point of this project was created by []([lighthouse-labs](https://github.com/lighthouse-labs/tweeter)).
 I thank them for providing the foundation for this project.